-For reasons of safety and economy, it is recommended that the boiler is serviced annually.
+For reasons of safety, economy and maintenance of warranty it is recommended that the boiler is serviced annually.
 Servicing must be performed by a competent person in accordance with BS 7967-4.

 After servicing, complete the relevant Service Interval Record section of the Benchmark Commissioning Checklist at the rear of this publication.